 This difference is the same as the difference in the overall burden of disease (measured as lost DALYs per 1000 population per year) across regions based on socioeconomic status.
-Data from the Australian Institute of Health and Welfare (AIHW) show that, on average, regions in the lowest socioeconomic quintile have a burden of disease 1.6 times that of regions in the highest quintile (as measured by the ABS Index of Relative Socioeconomic Disadvantage).
-The AIHW data also show that for each quintile the burden of disease increases with age.250 experience child poverty is the same as the burden of disease differential across socioeconomic status (on average).
+Data from the Australian Institute of Health and Welfare (AIHW) show that, on average, regions in the lowest socioeconomic quintile have a burden of disease 1.6 times that of regions in the highest quintile (as measured by the ABS Index of Relative Socio-economic Disadvantage).
+The AIHW data also show that for each quintile the burden of disease increases with age.

+The model assumes that the burden of disease differential between people who did and did not experience child poverty is the same as the burden of disease differential across socioeconomic status (on average).
 The burden of disease is assumed to increase with age across both groups, consistent with the AIHW data.